 Being the oldest of seven kids, I was reluctantly appointed the family’s official tutor from a very young age.
 My parents weren’t very educated and so it fell on me to help my younger brothers and sisters with their learning.
 So, it was no surprise to anyone that I became a math teacher.

 Today, I homeschool my boys and still do some tutoring on the side.
 When I ask homeschooling parents why they are seeking a math tutor for their child (other than their student having a hard time with math), the number one answer I get is that they don’t understand it.
-This is then followed up with negative responses such as “Math was my worst subject in school” or “I just hate math!”
+This is then followed up with negative responses such as “math was my worst subject in school” or “I just hate math!”

-Now, these parents know how to add, subtract, multiply, or divide but beyond that, math is like trying to decipher hieroglyphics.
+Now, these parents know how to add, subtract, multiply, and divide but beyond that, math is like trying to decipher hieroglyphics.
 So, what do homeschooling parents do when their middle schooler begins taking pre-algebra courses that go beyond their scope of mathematical knowledge?
 They enroll their child in online courses or they hire someone like me to tutor their child.
 But here is where I ask parents to reconsider their decision to do either of these methods.

 Enroll in an Online Course?